 Chemotherapy should be received no less than 3 months prior to your procedure.

-Botox should be preformed no less than 1 months before procedure and 4 weeks after.
+Botox should be preformed no less than 1 month before and after procedure.

 Accutane should be used no less than 1 year before procedure.

 Avoid sun tanning 14 days before and after procedure.
 If you come to your appointment sun burned your appointment will be rescheduled and deposit forfeited.

 What are the After-care Instructions?